strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/canarytokens/Canarytokens.md

-When you get the next screen, select Download your MS Word File
+When you get the next screen, select Download your MS Word File.